Close X

 Is The Devil Home?

-benefits because your disabling condition improved, and you got well enough to work again.
+One important detail to bear in mind.
+EXR is only available if you lost your disability benefits because of earnings.
+This is different than losing those benefits because your disabling condition improved, and you got well enough to work again.
 In addition, if you had high earnings during the time you returned to work, your monthly benefit could be higher with a new application than with EXR.

 If you have questions about this or anything else, please let me know.
-You can read more about EXR here
+You can read more about EXR here.

-About the Author
+About The Author

 Since 1992, I have been helping the people of Southern Arizona get the benefits they are due.
 Before devoting all my efforts to assisting people with Social Security disability claims, I also handled such complex lawsuits as medical malpractice and products liability.
 I brought to my Social Security cases all the skills and attention to detail that I developed in the courtroom.
 I approach each Social Security disability case as if it were a million-dollar lawsuit.
 For the people trying to get Social Security benefits, their claim is every bit as important.
 Because I have personally handled so many Social Security cases, I have refined the skills I need to win your case for you.
 I have helped people win cases for every kind of ailment from arthritis to valley fever.
 At present, I am focused on helping those persons with neurological and orthopedic disorders.
 Because claims for people over age fifty bring additional complications, I particularly seek out those cases to work on.
 I regularly write about back and spine conditions on my blog.
 I actively seek out the latest information about orthopedic and neurological disorders to ensure I can represent my clients as effectively as possible.
 Because of my current focus, I regret that I am not able to take any cases for mental disorders.
 If you are over age fifty and suffer from any orthopedic or neurological disorder, please contact me at once.